This once historical place of spirituality

 The joint is jumping with restless spirits, making Alcatraz a most popular place to investigate.

-The living can experience the full paranormal package in all the various places and buildings of Alcatraz Prison.
+The living can experience the full paranormal package in all its various places and buildings.

 All the cell blocks and areas of the prison are haunted by former prisoners.